Exercise Science Major (B.S.)

 Purpose

-The Exercise Science program is designed to produce exercise science professionals who will impact the world of sports, fitness, and wellness for our Lord and Savior Jesus Christ.
-The program will provide the student with the knowledge, skills, and abilities to assess, prescribe exercise for, and monitor clients in a variety of health, wellness, and fitness settings.
-This program of study provides the student with a thorough immersion into the field of exercise science, by using a combination of classroom, laboratory, practicum, and internship experiences.
+The Bachelor of Science in Exercise Science major is designed to produce exercise science professionals who will impact the world of sports, fitness, and wellness.
+This major provides the student with the knowledge, skills, and abilities to assess, prescribe exercise for, and monitor clients in a variety of health, wellness, and fitness settings.
+The student will gain experience with a thorough immersion into the field of exercise science by using a combination of classroom, laboratory, practicum, and internship experiences taught from a distinctly biblical worldview.

 Program Learning Outcomes